gopinathvarad/Back-end/Authentication and Security /Authentication level 2/Readme.md

-# In the Level 2 Authentication we are using hashing to encrypt the password
+# In the Level 2 Authentication we are using hashing to encrypt the password.
+The hashing technique used is blowfish cipher
 ## Run this code in Postgres Query table

 ```SQL